-After all electrical connections to the inverter and batteries have been completed, plug a small AC load (e.g., 40W light bulb or small appliance) into the GFCI's outlet, and follow these steps to test the installation and the inverter's operation.
+After all electrical connections to the inverter and the batteries have been completed, plug a small AC load (e.g., 40W light bulb or small appliance) into the inverter's AC outlet, and then follow these steps to test the installation and the inverter's operation.

-CSW412 inverters:
+CMW412 inverters:

-- Toggle the ON/OFF Power Switch to the ON (I) position to turn the unit on. - The Power Indicator will turn on to indicate that the AC output power is available. - 3.
+- 1. Toggle the ON/OFF Power switch to the ON (I) position to turn the unit on. - 2.
+The unit's Power LED will turn on to indicate that AC output power is available. - 3.
 Check that the AC load is on (i.e., the bulb lights).